 The execution of this study consists of three main steps: a) definition of the protocol to select and analyze the relevant papers; b) execution of the protocol, and c) result reporting.
-The protocol consists of the following elements: (i) data extraction from venues: this part shows how to select relevant papers directly from predetermined venues; (ii) data extraction from references: to minimize the possibility of some relevant paper not being included in this review, references of the papers selected indirectly from the venues; (iii) analysis of the Final Database: this part shows the data items that are extracted from the set of all relevant papers.
+The protocol consists of the following elements: (i) data extraction from venues: this part shows how to select relevant papers directly from predetermined venues; (ii) data extraction from references: to minimize the possibility of some relevant paper not being included in this review, references of the papers selected in the previous step are examined, i.e., papers are selected indirectly from the venues; (iii) analysis of the Final Database: this part shows the data items that are extracted from the set of all relevant papers.
 The following subsections describe the elements that constitute the protocol.